GrinonBarrett/Taksidos/Placeholder Class.md

 Once per encounter, you may perform a move as an action.

 ### 2) Unconventional Study
 You have extensive study of a number of creatures which are loosely related.
 You can exploit this knowledge in ways that others can't.
 Choose a zoology skill.
 You gain the selected skill and the associated Unconventional Study features associated with that skill (at the end of this class entry).
-If you already possess the selected zoology skill, you gain training in a weapon of your choice instead.
+If you already possess the selected zoology skill, you gain training in two weapons of your choice instead.

 ### 3) Bravery
 Anytime you make a save against a fear effect, you may roll a d6 and add the result to your total.